getsentry/sentry-dotnet/samples/Sentry.Samples.OpenTelemetry.MongoDB/README.md

 # Overview

 This sample demonstrates how a MongoDB commands can be automatically instrumented using Sentry's OpenTelemetry package.

-There are a few steps to get this working, but once it's configured it shouldn't require further attention:
+There are a few steps to get this working.
-- Install relevant NuGet packages
-- Configure Sentry OpenTelemetry Tracing
-- Configure the OpenTelemetry Trace Provider to collect MongoDB diagnostic information
-- Configure the OpenTelemetry Trace Provider to send trace information to Sentry
-- Configure MongoDB Client to send diagnostic activity

-## Install NuGet packages
+## 1. Install NuGet packages

 For this sample, we've used the following NuGet packages
 - `MongoDB.Driver`